CogentRoleplayCommunity/FogentRoleplay/Magic/Magic.md

 ### Absorbing Magic Resource

 Depending on your magic system, Magic users can absorb and feed on an ample source of primal elements/magic/power to regain Resource using a Magic skill.
 This ability can be used once per day for each Magic Vocation point, resetting on long rests.
 The magic skill used dictates how much Magic Resource is regained determined by your skill level.
 If negative or zero, none is regained.
 Absorbing or meditating near a large source of the elements/magic/power are acceptable.
 Flavor and creativity are encouraged.

-## Governing Core Skill

-A governing core skill is used for instances when a character over exerts themselves with their magic too far, is trying to rapidly regain Magic Resource, or maintain a concentration on already cast magic.

-* Magic that rely on the body to produce Magic Resource (such as Fallen's Fellcraft) use Endurance as their governing core skill.
-* Magic that relies on the mind or spirit to produce Magic Resource (such as Fallen's Runecraft or Miracles) use Willpower as their governing core skill.

 ## Magic Concentration